AdaCore/gnatstudio/docs/users_guide/extending.rst

   * :file:`default` (string)

-    Default value of the attribute if the user has not specied one.
+    Default value of the attribute if the user has not specified one.

 .. index:: indexed project attributes
 .. index:: project attributes, indexed